Healthy Recipes using Tree Onion

 - 1 teaspoon paprika

-- In a bowl, mix the cooked brown rice, tree onions, black beans, cumin, and paprika.
+- In a bowl, mix cooked brown rice, chopped tree onions, black beans, cumin, paprika, and salt.

-A protein-rich frittata featuring tree onions and fresh spinach, perfect for breakfast or brunch.
+A protein-rich frittata packed with tree onions and fresh herbs, perfect for breakfast or brunch.

 - 6 eggs